alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 That's intelligible. `Dictionary` is a generic general purpose data structure, it must handle any type and any scale equally well.
 But we know all our types, hence we don't need that generic solution.

-Let's just re-implement a classic hash table for the `char` type.
+Let's just re-implement a classic hash table for the `char` type and inline it into the `AhoCorasickTreeNode` class.
 All we need is an array for buckets which points to an array of values.
 Basically we removed all unnecessary code and flatten the call stack.
 The code in that case could look like this:

 ```csharp
 internal class AhoCorasickTreeNode